TL;DR:

 Let’s start with a straightforward DSP vs SSP comparison.

-If the demand-side platform is an ad tech platform made for programmatic media buying, then:
+If the demand-side platform is an advertising technology platform made for programmatic media buying, then:

 A supply-side platform is an ad tech platform made for programmatic media selling.

-Demand – supply, it’s that simple.
+Demand – supply, buy ad space - sell ad space, it’s that simple.
 Naturally, an SSP isn’t limited to just selling ad inventory.
-Like a DSP, It’s also a multi-functional tool that can optimize a publisher’s earnings, ad views, and fill rates.
+Like a DSP, it’s also a multi-functional tool that can optimize a publisher’s earnings, ad views, and fill rates.

 We already have a detailed comparison of an SSP vs DSP, but here are just some basic differences you should know about: